KylianSchmidt/aido/docs/index.md

    gauge the performance of your detector.
 Explicitly, AIDO was developed with Geant4 simulations in mind, but there is no hard constraint on this.
 The details about the requirements for you simulation software are explained further

 2. A reconstruction algorithm.
 This can be any piece of code that computes a loss function based on expected versus true Monte Carlo information.
 In essence, AIDO works by optimizing the loss you provide with this algorithm.
+It is important that the loss you provide meaningfully represents the goal you want to achieve.

 A parameter is defined as any value that can be adjusted in your simulation software.
 It is the goal of AIDO to perform a hyperparameter optimization on this parameter to improve